inspiritilda/2420_linux_assigment_1/README.md

 ## Configuring cloud-init

 ### What is Cloud-Init?
-`cloud-init` is a tool used in cloud environments to automate the initial setup of virtual machines.
-It allows users to configure settings like network configuration, user creation, and package installation during the first boot of the instance.
+`cloud-init` is a tool used in cloud environments to automate the initial setup of virtual machine (Canonical, n.d.; DigitalOcean, n.d.).
+It allows users to configure settings like network configuration, user creation, and package installation during the first boot of the instance (Canonical, n.d.).
 This automation reduces manual setup time and ensures consistency across deployments.

 ### Sample cloud-init Configuration File:
 After you upload your public SSH key to your DigitalOcean account, create a file named `cloud-config.yml` with the following content: